![]() |

 On Saturday afternoon, a distinguished-looking older gentleman dressed in a yellow slicker and hood approached our table.
 "Do you have any Lincoln Model K parts," he asked.
 I admitted that Model K Lincolns were a little rich for my blood.
 "Do you own a Model K?"
 I asked.
 He replied that he had several.
 (The Model K Lincolns were all hand built, all recognized as full classics, and were very expensive cars.)
 I asked what other cars he might own.
 He described a collection of nearly 40 cars -- Cadillacs, Packards, Rolls Royces, Bentleys, Pierce Arrows, Lincolns, Marmons, Chryslers, and a Duesenberg.
 It was an impressive collection.
 We inquired what year and body style the Duesenberg might be.
 "I own J-101," he answered.
 Bill and I were speechless.
 What were the odds that we would ever meet the owner of J-101!?!

 In spite of the downpour, this fine gentleman took the time to tell us the story.
 His name was Walter Spilsbury and he lived in Huntington Station, New York.
-His business was in New York City so he commuted into the city each day.
 He had learned of the Duesenberg sale several months before it took place and had told his secretary to remind him when the auction was to occur.
 He told us that he went to work one morning and his secretary reminded him that the auction was to take place that very day.
-He hopped on the company jet and went to Atlanta.
+He hopped on a jet and went to Atlanta.

 As he related it to us, he simply got caught up in the excitement of the moment and the next thing he knew, he had bought the car.
 At this point, he had not even informed his wife that he had gone to Atlanta.
 She was home "dying Easter eggs with our two small boys."
 Shortly after he bought the car a newspaper reporter from Long Island's Newsday called Mr. Spilsbury's residence and asked his wife what she thought about her husband having set a new world's record for buying the most expensive car up to that point.
 She told the reporter that he must be mistaken; her husband was at work in New York City.